← All tools

 4. Click Copy or Download to take the output to your next step.

+Text to HTML Entities Converter helps you transform special characters into safe web-ready codes.
 Paste your text and the encoder replaces HTML-significant characters (& < > ' ") with their entity equivalents, plus optionally encodes every non-ASCII character as a numeric entity for maximum compatibility.
-Choose 'minimal' to escape only the five HTML-significant characters (the safe-to-render set), or 'all non-ASCII' to encode every character above U+007F.
+Choose 'minimal' to escape only the five HTML-significant characters, or 'all non-ASCII' to encode every character above U+007F.

 How the HTML Entity Encoder Works

 The decoder recognises the five built-in named entities (&amp; &lt; &gt; &quot; &apos;) plus the full HTML5 named-entity list, plus decimal (&#38;) and hexadecimal (&#x26;) numeric references.
-This is the right way to defang user-supplied text before injecting it into HTML, but for full XSS protection use a templating engine that escapes by default.
+This is the right way to defang user-supplied text before injecting it into HTML documents, preventing accidental layout breaks.
+For robust web development, this HTML decode online tool handles character references efficiently, making it easy to manage your character encoding requirements.

 Frequently Asked Questions